KuaiYu715/Steps-Counts-Analysis/README.md

 **How do people walk?** --- `Analysis on people’s weekly step count data`

 Advanced electronic device are simple and inexpensive wearable motion sensors that are easily used by researchers and practitioners to assess and motivate physical activity behaviors.
 Hence pedometer-determined physical activity indices are needed to guide their accumulated data.
-Our report is introducing some specific factors that would affect step counts weekly.
+Our report is introducing some specific factors that would affect step counts weekly and evaluating the probability of being healthy based on in sample data applied to logistic regression.